MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 Not that we didn’t see this coming.

-For the past 25 years, Rose has been skulking around the sidelines of baseball looking for any chance he could get to bolster his cause.
+For the past 25 years, Rose has been hanging around the sidelines of baseball looking for any chance he could get to bolster his cause.

 He agreed to a lifetime ban from baseball for gambling in 1989.
 But, now that the new Commissioner has barely taken office for two months, Rose seems to have pounced on the opportunity for reinstatement.